yeokm1/covox-music-player/README.md

 The original Covox can't be easily purchased this days but you can fabricate your own like what I have did [here](https://github.com/yeokm1/pcb-covox) and [here](https://github.com/yeokm1/pcb-covox-amp).

+If you prefer a ready-made alternative, there is also a high-quality Covox clone called the CVX4, which can be ordered on-line [here](https://www.serdashop.com/CVX4).

 ## Video and images

 [![](http://img.youtube.com/vi/jAaXj0RK7V8/0.jpg)](https://www.youtube.com/watch?v=jAaXj0RK7V8)